Helen Achilleos explains how to recognise the signs and offers advice on dealing with a workplace bully

 In many cases, it is the bully’s ability to create the illusion that he or she has the support of the majority present that instils the fear of ‘speaking out’ in protestation of the bullying activities.

 Bullies tend to be driven by their own fears and insecurities, they have such low self esteem and they crave power and control so are often drawn to positions of authority or supervision or a certain level of seniority over other employees which they can then use this perceived power.

-A target is an individual is selected as an object towards which the Workplace Bully can direct an unrelenting stream of harm – mainly subtle and some obvious – in order to reduce the Target’s performance and self esteem while increasing the workplace bully’s own view of her/his own self importance.
+A target is an individual who is selected as an object towards which the Workplace Bully can direct an unrelenting stream of harm – mainly subtle and some obvious – in order to reduce the Target’s performance and self-esteem while increasing the workplace bully’s own view of her/his own self-importance.